 Visit the NYU Washington, DC Pinterest page for photos of the residence halls and to take a tour of the academic center!

-Six floors of the new Constance Milstein and Family Academic Center feature the Annette N. and Theodore M. Lerner Family Residential Hall.
+Six floors of the Constance Milstein and Family Academic Center feature the Annette N. and Theodore M. Lerner Family Residential Hall.
 Each residential floor contains four-person suites, studio apartments, and a student lounge.
 All students who study away at NYU Washington, DC are required to live in NYU housing.

-A full-time Residential Life Coordinator and other part-time Residential Life staff reside on-site to provide advice, guidance, support, programming, and activities.
+A full-time Residential Life Coordinator and other part-time Residential Life Administrators reside in NYU Washington, DC to provide advice, guidance, support, programming, and activities.
 The center is conveniently located near DC Metro and bus services, and just a short walk away from the White House, Smithsonian museums, and many spectacular monuments and memorials.

 All students studying at NYU Washington, DC are required to live in the Constance Milstein and Family Academic Center, which is located at 1307 L Street NW, Washington, DC 20005.
 Only students who request to live with a member of their immediate family in the DC metro area will be considered for an exception to this policy.